 It is a staple in many Chinese, Japanese, and Korean dishes.
 However, there are many regional variations in this basic formula.

-Some Korean versions use black adzuki and remove the peel before mashing to make a smooth white paste.
+In Korea, they use black adzuki and remove the peel before mashing to make a smooth white paste.

 Taste

-However, the taste is neutral enough to be incorporated into savoury dishes as well.
+Unlike plain Adzuki beans, red bean paste tastes sweet due to the added sugar.
+The taste of plain adzuki is neutral enough to be incorporated into savoury dishes.
 It provides a lighter sweetness to the saltiness of the other ingredients.
-Anko, on the other hand, tastes sweet, earthy, and with a pleasantly soft texture.
+On the other hand, Anko tastes sweet and earthy and has a pleasantly soft texture.
+The addition of oil can make it even slicker.

 Ingredients